Why Work With Us?

 Do I get a say in who the video gets sold to?

-Additionally many of our editorial clients often require videos at a very short notice therefore have the option to simply download and declare videos at any time.
+Additionally, many of our editorial clients often require videos at very short notice; therefore, they have the option to simply download and declare videos at any time.

-Due to these reasons we simply wouldn't be able to monitor and process all the requests for usages.
+Due to these reasons, we simply wouldn't be able to monitor and process all the requests for usage.

 If you have any issues with a specific publisher, we may be able to make an exception.
 Just let us know!